Has a Bristol mayor made a difference?

 Bristol was one of the pioneering UK cities to introduce an elected mayor in 2012.
 Researchers at both universities have gathered data over an eight-year period to explore whether the model has been successful.

 Researchers compared people’s views about the quality of city governance in Bristol as expressed in 2012, before Bristol had a directly elected mayor, with current views about the strengths and weaknesses of the mayoral model.

 - The research shows that the introduction of mayoral governance in Bristol has given a significant boost to the visibility of city leadership.
-In 2012 24 per cent of citizens thought that the city had visible city leadership.
-By 2018 this figure had more than doubled to reach 51 per cent.
+In 2012 24% of citizens thought that the city had visible city leadership.
+By 2018 this figure had more than doubled to reach 51%.
 The mayor of Bristol is a high-profile public figure able to convene important stakeholders; this is a marked contrast to the situation that existed in the pre-mayoral era.

 - Mayoral leadership has led to a more broadly recognised vision for the city.
-In 2012, 25 per cent of citizens thought that the leadership of the council had a vision for the city.
-This rose to 39 per cent in 2018.
+In 2012, 25% of citizens thought that the leadership of the council had a vision for the city.
+This rose to 39% in 2018.
 In interviews carried out in 2019 civic leaders indicated that mayoral leadership has been critical in developing the new One City Plan, which sets out a detailed vision for Bristol in 2050.

 - The mayoral model has enabled the first two mayors of Bristol to promote Bristol on the national and international stage, and this outgoing leadership has attracted investment to the city.

 - The research found that the role of councillors in exercising civic leadership has been unnecessarily restricted within the way the mayoral model has operated so far.
 This drawback was identified in the researchers’ 2015 report and remains a concern that needs to be addressed.